PCB Assembly Graphic

 • Conductivity: Certain applications may require electrically conductive plastics, which can be achieved through additives or specific materials like certain grades of Polyamide.

-Flammability and Its Applications
+Flammability Properties and Its Applications

 The flammability of a material is important in applications where fire safety is a concern: